samumantha/instructor-training/content/about-enccs.md

 ### ENCCS audience

-Similarly to CodeRefinery, ENCCS targets **competent practitioners**: participants are assumed to know what their needs are.
+Similarly to CodeRefinery, ENCCS primarily targets **competent practitioners** in training workshops: participants are assumed to know what their needs are.
 Typically, their needs are to learn a technique or method to adapt their code to HPC, to learn novel programming languages or frameworks, or to deepen their knowledge of machine learning methods.